alan-turing-institute/data-safe-haven-team/Reports/ProgressReport-Feb24-Aug24.md

 - For users, to understand and have confidence in upcoming features and how to influence development.
 - For funders, to see the products longer term vision/strategy and as evidence of maturity and continuity.

 ### Information governance & standards

 Infrastructure adhering to the latest agreed upon standard Identifying, co-creating and supporting a TRE standard used across TRE infrastructures

-#### SATRE: stakeholder engagement and community buy out [#66](https://github.com/alan-turing-institute/data-safe-haven-team/issues/66)
+#### SATRE: stakeholder engagement and community buy in [#66](https://github.com/alan-turing-institute/data-safe-haven-team/issues/66)

 ##### Goal

 Ensure that institutions evaluate themselves against SATRE and that the momentum is maintained between funded phases

 At the end of the funded phase of SATRE there was a growing community interest, with institutions and stakeholders affirming they would evaluate themselves against it and contribute feedback.

 Without ongoing resources the necessary support to ensure that happens cannot be provided and SATRE may end up not being adopted.

 ##### Definition of Done

-There are a number of self evaluaitons completed, there is feedback on the spec repository and, ideally, there is an active WG within the TRE Community continuing to work on it.
+There are a number of self evaluations completed, there is feedback on the spec repository and, ideally, there is an active WG within the TRE Community continuing to work on it.

 ##### Progress

-NHS-E R&D Programme Director stated that SATRE has become the reference framework for TREs within the Subnational SDE programme, placing SATRE as a key reference for what TREs are.
+NHS-E R&D Programme Director stated during the UK TRE Community March event that SATRE has become the reference framework for TREs within the Subnational SDE programme, placing SATRE as a key reference for what TREs are.
+A recording of the event is available here https://youtu.be/KJVcy_ZKyVE?si=mbf64cZOLMHAxjwk and the notes of the day will be added to a report publicily available on the community website

 We have also seen how institutions that already have other accreditations opt to self evaluate with SATRE because it is the only one specific to TREs.

-SATRE has continued to atract the interest of the community, with many attendees to its meeting wanting to be involved.
+SATRE has continued to attract the interest of the community, with many attendees to its meeting wanting to be involved.

 ### Community building